SteeltoeOSS/Documentation/api/v4/management/dbmigrations.md

 ## Sample Output

-This endpoint returns a list of objects representing each registered `DbContext` along with its migrations, grouped by status (pending or applied).
+This endpoint returns a list of objects representing each registered `DbContext`, along with its migrations, grouped by status (pending or applied).

 The response is always returned as JSON: